gamechanger/dusty/docs/usage.md

 prior to restarting.

 Usage:
-  restart [--no-sync] [<services>...]
+  restart ( --repos <repos>... | [<services>...] ) [--no-sync]

 Options:
   --no-sync         If provided, Dusty will not sync repos used by
                     services being restarted prior to the restart.
+  --repos <repos>   If provided, Dusty will restart any containers
+                    that are using the repos specified.
   <services>        If provided, Dusty will only restart the given
                     services.
 Otherwise, all currently running
                     services are restarted.
 ```
 Restarts active containers associated with Dusty.
 The following actions are performed:
-* Sync repositories on your mac to boot2docker (using rsyinc)
+* Sync repositories on your mac to boot2docker (using rsync)
 * Use the `docker restart` command for each active container
 * Since containers are not recreated, specified `once` commands will not be run